 It may be hard to believe, but young Ensign Wesley Crusher is no longer a young Ensign.
 Who’s to say how old Wesley is as he travels time and space with the Traveler?
-We watched him develop from a young Ensign, unsure of his place on the bridge and the U.S.S.
+We watched him develop from a young Ensign, unsure of his place on the Bridge and the U.S.S.
 Enterprise-D to a determined young man eager to make his mark in the galaxy.
-Here, to celebrate Wheaton’s birthday and the fact that he’ll be setting sail next year on Star Trek: The Cruise III, are the 6 Best Wesley Crusher Moments.

 Season Four: “Final Mission”

-We step forward almost half a decade to season four and “Final Mission,” where we find Picard, Wesley and shuttle Captain Dirgo lost on the desert moon of Lambda Paz.
+We step forward almost half a decade to Season Four and “Final Mission,” where we find Capt.
+Jean-Luc Picard, Wesley and shuttle "captain" Dirgo lost on the desert moon of Lambda Paz.
 His captain injured and Dirgo ignoring any of his suggestions, Wesley is forced to grow up fast while the bond between his captain and the cadet grew ever stronger.
-With Dirgo dead at the hands of a strange force field that protected a water spring – water they desperately needed to survive – Wesley used his famous ingenuity to side-step the field, get the water and give it to his captain before the Enterprise swooped in to save the day and Wesley continued on to Starfleet Academy in search of a new path.
+With Dirgo dead at the hands of a strange force field that protected a water spring — water they desperately needed to survive — Wesley used his famous ingenuity to side-step the field, get the water and give it to his captain before the Enterprise swooped in to save the day and Wesley continued on to Starfleet Academy in search of a new path.

 Season One: “When the Bough Breaks”

-The season-one episode “When The Bough Breaks” saw a young Wesley lead an unlikely revolution of sorts.
-After being kidnapped by the desperate and infertile Aldean society, he persuaded his fellow captives to go on hunger strike, a passive but effective display of resistance that was most certainly not futile.
-Despite being snatched from his mother and his friends aboard the Enterprise, he felt sympathy and compassion for their plight, a problem which his mother Beverley Crusher identified as being caused by their planetary cloaking device, which affected the ozone layer.
+The Season One episode “When The Bough Breaks” saw a young Wesley lead an unlikely revolution of sorts.
+After being kidnapped by the desperate and infertile Aldean society, he persuaded his fellow captives to go on hunger strike — a passive but effective display of resistance that was most certainly not futile.
+Despite being snatched from his mother and his friends aboard the Enterprise, he felt sympathy and compassion for their plight.
+His mother Dr. Beverley Crusher identified their problem as being caused by their planetary cloaking device, which affected the ozone layer.
 The eldest of the children held captive, Wesley displayed early command potential as he played big brother to this captive kindergarten.

 Season Four: “Remember Me”

-While his youthful enthusiasm caused him issues at times, Wesley was a problem solver at heart, and that was never better displayed than in the season-four episode “Remember Me.”
+While his youthful enthusiasm caused him issues at times, Wesley was a problem solver at heart, and that was never better displayed than in the Season Four episode “Remember Me.”
 Innocently causing the initial circumstances that created a shrinking static warp shell around the Enterprise-D, Wesley worked like a Trojan to figure out a solution while his mother was trapped within the shell as it shrank the known universe down and down, erasing people from its pocket history.
-With impeccable timing, the mysterious Traveler returned, helping Wesley to craft a solution and by “looking beyond the numbers” figured out a way to rescue Beverley before the static warp shell collapsed, taking her with it.
+With impeccable timing, the mysterious Traveler returned, helping Wesley to craft a solution.
+By “looking beyond the numbers,” he figured out a way to rescue Beverley before the static warp shell collapsed, taking her with it.
 If there was a moment where Wesley’s future destiny as a Traveler was sealed, this was it.

 Season Five: “The Game”

-With Wesley away from his regular duties aboard the Enterprise-D and away at the Academy, you could have been forgiven for thinking we would see far less of young Mister Crusher, but his welcome returns to the ship and the show always allowed room for growth.
-Season five’s “The Game” – the one where Riker brought back an addictive game from the love planet of Risa – saw Wesley and many of the crew become enthralled by this eye-popping pastime, but not before Wes and Ensign Robin Lefler figured out that the game had psychotropic addictive properties.
+With Wesley away from his regular duties aboard the Enterprise-D now at the Academy, you could be forgiven for thinking we would see far less of the young Mister Crusher, but his welcomed returns to the ship and the show always allowed room for growth.
+Season Five’s “The Game” — the one where Riker brought back an addictive game from the love planet of Risa — saw many of the crew become enthralled by this eye-popping pastime, but not before Wes and Ensign Robin Lefler figured out that the game had psychotropic addictive properties.
 Evading the now-brainwashed crew, Wesley saved the day and even got a kiss for his troubles from Robin as his vacation ended and he returned to Starfleet Academy.

 Season Five: “The First Duty”